kirklandj/planets/README.md

 # planets
 For scw_2018.
-Studying the planets
+Studying the planets.
 Pluto is a planet dammit